-Based on the experience of INEX 1 and its associated workshops, it was agreed that a second, more realistic exercise should be developed and sponsored by the NEA.
-INEX 2 used as its basis a national-level emergency exercise at an existing power plant.
-In order o investigate the various international aspects of accident planning, preparedness and management, three exercise objectives were added to the national-level exercise:
+Based on the experience of INEX-1 and its associated workshops, it was agreed that a second, more realistic exercise should be developed and sponsored by the NEA.
+INEX-2 used as its basis a national-level emergency exercise at an existing power plant.
+In order to investigate the various international aspects of accident planning, preparedness and management, three exercise objectives were added to the national-level exercise:

 Other countries were invited to participate using their actual hardware, software, procedures and facilities as if it were an actual emergency.
 Countries then received and collected accident information, performed accident situation analyses and made decisions in real time.

-To allow several different countries in different geographical areas to "host" an INEX 2 exercise, it was agreed to hold four regional exercises roughly equally spaced in time between mid-1996 and early 1999.
-For each of these regional exercises, an "accident host" country proposed to use a previously planned and scheduled national-level command-post exercise as a platform for the INEX 2 objectives.
+To allow several different countries in different geographical areas to "host" INEX-2, it was agreed to hold four regional exercises roughly equally spaced in time between mid-1996 and early 1999.
+For each of these regional exercises, an "accident host" country proposed to use a previously planned and scheduled national-level command-post exercise as a platform for the INEX-2 objectives.
 Other participating countries activated their own emergency command posts and used existing bilateral and multilateral notification and communication agreements, as well as such agreements with international organisations (IAEA and EC), to receive and transmit information.
 Only the information gathered through these normal channels were used as the basis of decision-making (countermeasures, public information, data management, etc.).
 Four exercises were held: